tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: consolidate / fix ViewOnly general errors
 					- DONE: chk_not_vis() => err_not_vis()
 					- DONE: chk_not_in_hand() => move to Writing; change to err_not_in_hand()
-				- INPROC: extend new error approach to all verbs
+				- DONE: extend new error approach to all verbs
 					- N/A: true1word / 'help'
 					- DONE: Writing / 'read'
 					- DONE: ViewOnly / 'examine'